Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: 21 cm and Foreground Components

-Aiming to analyze the consistency and understanding of the BINGO pipeline, we assumed the instrumental noise to be thermal only.
-This noise was considered for a year of observing the BINGO optical design in its Phase 1 as described in \citep{BINGO_II}.
+To analyze the BINGO pipeline's consistency and performance, we focused solely on thermal instrumental noise.
+This was modeled over one year of observations using the BINGO optical design in its Phase~1 configuration, as described in \cite{BINGO_II}.
+With a system temperature of $70\,\mathrm{K}$, 28 feed horns, a bandwidth of $10\,\mathrm{MHz}$, a sky-coverage fraction of $\sim 13\%$, and an ideal case of duty cycle of 100\%, each pixel is mapped for about $2.44\,\mathrm{hours/year}$, resulting in a pixel-noise level of $1.15\times0.334\,\mathrm{mK}$ in an inhomogeneous coverage.

-It is crucial to keep in mind that one year of observation gives us a low level of signal stacked from the sky and, consequently, a low signal-noise ratio.
-BINGO expects to operate for five years, which will result in a better sensitivity than assumed in this work.
-But, for now, it is essential to understand how the first year and this stage of the pipeline work.
+It is crucial to note that one year of observation yields a low signal-to-noise ratio.
+BINGO is expected to operate for five years, yielding greater sensitivity than assumed in the first part of our analysis.
+In the final part of this work, we present results for five years of observation produced by the map-making process (see Section~\ref{Sec: HIDE}).